sanchloe/Y1Sem2-notes/SE.md

 - Understandability of interaction elements can be validated

 Advantages:
-- The impression of an already functioning application makes it easy for all stakeholders to derive processes from the range of features.
-This way the solution can be developed in the sense of the prototype.
+- The impression of an already functioning application makes it easy for all stakeholders to derive processes from the range of features
+- This way the solution can be developed in the sense of the prototype.

 ## 5. High-Fidelity Prototyping
 - The core functionality of the products user interface